a-r-d/pikachu-injector/README.md

 Pikachu Injector injects a lovable, happy pikachu face into the background css atttribute of any DOM Element that has a class of "pikachu-injector-background".

 The class identifier and image link are both configurable.
-This uses vanilla javascript, no dependencies, NO JQUERY!
+This uses vanilla javascript, no dependencies, and no jQuery!

 ![pikachu face small](http://i.imgur.com/Cfdz69S.jpg)